JUB-Yoush/1090-vault/README.md

 # 1090-vault
-obsidian notes to decode this jargon filled spagetthi course
+obsidian vault to decode this jargon filled spagetthi course